 Saving does not have to be complicated, and you can also pass the good habit on to your child.
 Putting away small amounts little and often is one of the easiest ways to save.
 Over time, this will build up and become a nice nest egg to fall back on.
 You can then encourage your child to put a bit of their birthday money aside for safekeeping.

 You can be more direct and set aside a small percentage of every paycheck.
 Especially when placed in higher-interest accounts, you’ll be amazed at how easy it is to build a “rainy day” fund for your family.

 Some families even set aside money for big events such as their children’s wedding day.
 Weddings can get pricey, and sometimes money is needed in a pinch to fix something.
 By relieving at least some of the financial burden, you’ll go above and beyond to show your child’s support.

 Whatever you’re setting money aside for, it’s fair that there is never a bad time to start saving.

 Investing in a College Education

 As fun as big moments are, you should also invest in your child’s education.
 This can help them pursue their goals and achieve their dream career.
 Accounts such as an Education Savings Account (ESA), Education IRA, Uniform Transfer/Gift to Minors Act (UTMA/UGMA), and 529 Plan are ways you can start and grow your child’s college fund.

-Alongside this, teach your child how to work for their college education themselves.
-Encourage them to work hard and be responsible with their money.
+Alongside this, teach your child how to work for their college education.
+Encourage them to work hard and be responsible for their money.
 Students can take college credits for free in high school and apply for a variety of scholarships that relieve the financial burden of post-secondary education.

 Take Care of Your Future